Carola of Vasa: Charity

 Carola's personal commitment to charity was by no means unusual at the time.
 Rather, it corresponded to the traditional understanding of the role of noble women and was also the only way for them to work independently and gain a certain social recognition.
 The systematic development of the social and foundation system in the Kingdom of Saxony and other imperial states opened up completely new public fields of activity for aristocratic and middle-class women.
-Queen Carola and Empress Augusta Victoria of Schleswig-Holstein-Sonderburg-Augustenburg thus rose to become "state mothers" and represented a whole new generation of women in the field of women's welfare.
+Queen Carola and Empress Augusta Victoria thus rose to become "state mothers" and represented a new generation of women in the field of women's welfare.

 The new state also knew how to exploit their work for its own purposes.
 In the case of Queen Carola, for example, her social commitment was effectively equated with the military duties of her husband Albert in order to generate female participation in the myth of the founding of the empire.
 At the same time, the state underpinned the concept of a common “people under arms”, which negated the gender differentiation that had previously been practiced.

 However, Carola's initiative and her tireless efforts were not only fruitful in social affairs.
 By training women and girls to become nurses, economists, seamstresses, etc. Occupational branches created new fields of activity for the female sex.
 With their knowledge of proper household management, the quality of life of the affected families increased.
 According to Dagmar Vogel, Carola unconsciously contributed to the emancipation and professional independence of women.

 Personal life

 Very little is known about the private life of Carola and her husband.
-Contrary to the forced or political marriage practiced in many royal families, the 49-year marriage between Carola and Albert was a love marriage.
+Contrary to the forced or political marriage practiced in many royal families, the 49-year marriage between Carola and Albert was one of love.
 The couple complemented each other harmoniously throughout their lives.
 The marriage remained childless for unknown reasons.
 It has been handed down that Carola undertook spa stays and visited healing springs because she was not pregnant, which she continued to do later.
 In 1881 and 1889 she visited Bad Ems, where she attended the Catholic service every day.
 Furthermore, Carola could always count on her husband for her charitable projects.
 The couple celebrated their silver wedding anniversary in 1878.
 From 1859 onwards, the couple's further private life largely took place in their Strehlen villa, which was the main residence away from the royal court, whereas the castle was only used as a residence when the couple was at court.
 In later years, the couple also occasionally used the Rehefeld hunting lodge (German: Jagdschloss Rehefeld), a gift from Carola to her husband, or the Sibyllenort Castle.
 In addition, both Albert and Carola loved traveling and nature trips.